 Aside from the challenges of hearing speech through a face mask, hearing aid wearers are also prey to easily losing hearing aids when removing their own face mask.
 Particularly with behind-the-ear styles.
-Today we are sharing tips and strategies to help you avoid losing your hearing aid when wearing a mask.
+UBHearing is keen to share tips and strategies to help you avoid losing your hearing aid when wearing a mask.

 We have always maintained that we are doing something pretty special at UBHearing by improving both hearing aid outcomes and lowering prices.
 One of the ways we know we’re onto something, is that we have been receiving a growing number of referrals from area doctors throughout the Quinte Region.